 Feel the blast of a cannon firing at the fort, join a candlelight procession through the old city streets, or experience the daily life of early settlers.
 Gaze through Tiffany windows at Flagler College, built by Henry Flagler as the elegant Ponce de Leon Resort in the late 1800s.
 Hear an organ concert in the Memorial Presbyterian Church, which Flagler had constructed by Italian artisans in memory of his daughter.
 Hunt for antiques in shops lining a hall originally built as the first indoor resort swimming pool.
 Hear ghostly tales as you walk old city streets at night.
 History lives in St. Augustine, and you can be a part of it!

+We've created a list of recurring annual events, so you can see what's happening during your visit to the Inn.
 For an up-to-date calendar of events, including Festivals, Living History, Visual Arts, Performing Arts, Literary Arts, Cultural Events, Classes, and much more, visit Historic Coast Culture and Old City Calendar.